bradOSv1/Kali-Linux-Hardening/Modules/Enabling & Configuring Firewall (UFW)/READMD.md

 ## Objective

-The purpose for implementing an Uncomplicated Firewall (UFW) is to enforce a host-based network policy that filters and limits traffic entering and leaving the system.
+The purpose of implementing an Uncomplicated Firewall (UFW) is to enforce a host-based network policy that filters and limits traffic entering and leaving the system.
 This helps to control service exposure on public and private networks.
 Based on your preferred firewall rule set, UFW reduces the attack surface, logs blocked (and allowed) traffic for review, and may enforce controls for outbound traffic.

-## Walk-through
+## Walkthrough

 ** **It's important to note these steps assume you have local access.
 Please have at least one fallback admin user.
 The stricter a firewall's rule set is, the less functionality a system will have with connected networks.
 This is simply the trade-off between security and convenience.** **